 The Missionary Sisters of the Sacred Heart of Jesus (MSCs)—the University’s founding order—received the Christopher Award for Extraordinary Leadership for their integral role in the University, from its founding by Sister Ursula Infante to the formation of the University’s core values and mission to provide an Education of the Heart.

-Additional honorees included Chair and Professor of Communication Jerry Zurek, PhD, and Professor Emerita Cathy Yungmann, who both received the Luminary Award for inspiring success through their careers, their respective communities, and their impact in the lives of others.
+Additional honorees included Chair and Professor of Communication Jerry Zurek, PhD, and Professor Emerita Cathy Yungmann, who both received the Compass Award for inspiring success through their careers, their respective communities, and their impact in the lives of others.

-Candice Linehan (’03) received the Compass Award for continuously exhibiting clear direction—as an alumna and an advocate—to respect and protect the life and dignity of every human being.
+Candice Linehan (’03) received the Luminary Award for continuously exhibiting clear direction—as an alumna and an advocate—to respect and protect the life and dignity of every human being.
 Linehan graduated with a bachelor’s degree in Social Work and currently serves as Director of Sexual Assault Services at Delaware County Women Against Rape (DCWAR).

 For more information on the Cabrini Visionaries Gala and the award recipients, visit cabrini.edu/gala.